unoplatform/cybertruck/README.md

-# template
-template for brand new github repositories
+# Private repo for the Tesla Cybertruck demo in XAML with Uno